eps0003/kag-sync/README.md

         return ObjectType::Foo;
     }

-    // A command is sent to sync the object if the serialized data differs from last tick void Serialize(CBitStream@ bs)
+    // A command is sent if there is serialized data and it differs from data sent previously void Serialize(CBitStream@ bs)
     {
-        // Serialize state on the server to send to clients if (isServer())
+        // Serialize state on the server
+        if (isServer())
         {
             bs.write_string(name);